 3 Types of Limiting Beliefs That Keep you Stuck

-Here are three types of self limiting beliefs that make you less effective and undermine your mental and emotional resilience.
+Here are three types of self-limiting beliefs that make you less productive and undermine your mental and emotional resilience.

 3. Limiting beliefs about the world.
 Assuming you can’t succeed in the environment you find yourself in will drain you emotionally as well as mentally.
 On the flip-side, looking at the world through an unrealistically positive lens can also work against you.

 Like most things in life, beliefs are about balance and in our work coaching people and developing leaders and teams we find a simple, obvious truth.
 People are likely to think that their beliefs are 100 per cent accurate and the challenge comes when those beliefs lead to unhealthy habits.